HKDngIT/LearningCSharp/README.md

 ## Program for Star-Delta-Transformation calculation
 ![StarDeltaCalculator](/Images/StarDeltaCalculator.jpg)
 - with error handling for invalid inputs
-- in case of error a pop up message box pops up with further detailed information
+- in case of error a message box will show up with further detailed information